 The project will be implemented in close partnership with communities and local government institutions.
 This model of partnership will allow significant cost reduction as communities and local partners will provide support.
 For example, communities will provide in-kind contributions by participating in infrastructure development (e.g. house construction).
-Community mobilization in Fiji is traditionally very strong and thus, infrastructure development with community involvement is expected to be at least a 30 percent cheaper than government or contractor driven approaches.
-Besides that, it will benefit the community because of capacity development and through recruitment of semi-skilled and skilled workers.

-Selecting technical options based on cost-, feasibility and resilience/sustainability criteria settlement, appropriate adaptation/resilience measures will be identified, prioritized (in town and community plans) and then implemented/constructed.
+Selecting technical options based on cost-, feasibility and resilience/sustainability criteria